-Created by The Okra Project, this fund that raises money to pay for one-time mental health therapy sessions for Black trans women, transfeminine people, and/or Black folkswith licensed Black women therapists.
+Created by The Okra Project, this fund raises money to pay for one-time mental health therapy sessions for Black trans women, transfeminine people, and/or Black folks with licensed Black women therapists.

 This organization provides support for Black Transgender Men through mentoring, access to resources, and financial assistance.

-A grassroots community organization in Central Ohio which strives to aid with the liberation of Black LGBTQIA+ people through community organizing, education, and the creation of spaces to uplift voices.
+A grassroots community organization in Central Ohio that strives to aid with the liberation of Black LGBTQIA+ people through community organizing, education, and the creation of spaces to uplift voices.